taufiktrf/Restaurant-Management-ESP32/README.md

 # Hardware_Video
 Link: https://drive.google.com/file/d/18Ir_yfcNWj_jNOtFZIBdaUhyzWMLukE9/view?usp=sharing
-## As we have used the wokwi online platform as suggested by the organizers, we could not transmit the data to the cloud and hence the WEB id is kept as a pseudo one.
-If the same code and the project is uploaded to a phsyical ESP32 module it will perfectly work.
+### As we have used the 'Wokwi' online platform as suggested by the organizers, we could not transmit the data to the cloud and hence the WEB id is kept as a pseudo one.
+The data in the databases were assumed through probable calculations.
+If the same code and the project is uploaded to a phsyical ESP32 module it will perfectly work and be able to transmit data to google sheets.
+From there the operator will be able to use the data directly to databases and perform the necessary analysis.